For information about the contest, please email:

 For each submission please include:

-The shortlists for all categories will be announced on Thursday, April 23, 2015.
-The winners will be announced at the Arthur Ellis Gala in Toronto on Thursday, May 28, 2015.
+The shortlists for all categories will be announced in April, 2016.
+The winners will be announced at the Arthur Ellis Gala in Toronto in May, 2015.
+Exact dates and details will be announced on the website www.crimewriterscanada.com .

 Please send your submission to: